archlab-sciencetokyo/RVComp-doc/src/intro/serial.md

 - If the console output becomes garbled, the serial link is likely the problem.
 Please follow the same checks as above.
 - You typed something in the serial console after launching the program.
 RVComp counts the bytes arriving over UART and writes them to DRAM before running the second-stage bootloader.
 Extra input corrupts the count.
 Please reload the bitstream and resend the Linux image.
-- The bitstream was generated without a proper boot ROM image:
+- The bitstream was generated without a proper bootrom image:
-  - The boot ROM needs the byte length of the incoming binary.
+  - The bootrom needs the byte length of the incoming binary.
 Please verify the `BIN_SIZE` argument passed to `make bootrom` in `config.mk` (it should match the size of `images/fw_payload.bin`) and regenerate the bitstream.
-  - The boot ROM must be 8 KiB or smaller.
-If it exceeds 8 KiB, please modify the program or increase `ROM_SIZE` in the boot ROM module.
+  - The bootrom must be 8 KiB or smaller.
+If it exceeds 8 KiB, please modify the program or increase `ROM_SIZE` in the bootrom module.
 - The console stops at the OpenSBI banner.
 The transferred binary may not include a Linux image.
 Refer to [Building Linux](build.md).

 (communication-port-check)=